-IF YOU DID NOT GET YOUR CARD(S) BY EMAIL MAIL YET: As I tell people in each class I teach, I turn in course records promptly, often well before the Red Cross deadline, but it can take days or even beyond a week for the cert to arrive.
-Sorry, I can’t give you a guesstimate as to when you will get your cards.
+IF YOU DID NOT GET YOUR CARD(S) BY EMAIL when you expected to: As I tell people in each class I teach, I turn in course records promptly, often well before the Red Cross deadline.
+Sorry, I can’t give you a guesstimate as to exactly when you will get your digital cert/card.

 (especially if your spam system decided that “no reply” is a spam email).